CrowdStrike/logscale-community-content/Log-Sources/README.md

     Recommendations on versioning can be found here - https://library.humio.com/falcon-logscale/packages-developer-guidelines-contents.html#packages-developer-guidelines-contents-version
   - Type: **Application**
 4. Select your content you would like included in your package
-5. Click Export Package and choose the "src" subdirectory under the new directory you created in step 2
+5. Click Export Package and choose a temporary working directory

-- Run the command bash ./package-export-build.sh from the CLI.
-This will build the package.

-- All done!
-Submit the pull request.

-## Submit Package via Git commandline
+## Build the Package via Git commandline

-1. Extract the package zip file
+1. Extract the package zip file in the temporary directory

    `unzip -o community--vendor-application--1.0.0.zip`